-Testing Performed at Good-Start Genetics, Inc., 237 Putnam Avenue, Cambridge, MA 02139
+Testing Performed at Good Start Genetics, Inc., 237 Putnam Avenue, Cambridge, MA 02139

-Patient Name:
+CLIA #:22D2025627

-Donor 5395
+Page 2 of 4

-D.O.B.:
+GoodStart Genetics

-GSG Specimen #: PAT1062277 Final Report:
+Donor 5400 Patient Name: 04/1978 D.O.B.: GSG Specimen #: PAT1081908 10/31/2017 Final Report:

-Integrated to define genotypes within the amplified regions and compared to human reference genome hg18 to identify variants.
-Mutations that fall in low coverage or challenging regions (such as SMPD1 exon 1) and certain deletions, insertions or Indels may not be assessed by NGS.
-In addition, certain novel mutations in CFTR exon 10 (legacy name, exon 9) may not be
+integrated to define genotypes within the amplified regions and compared to human reference genome hg18 to identify variants.
+Large deletions and duplications in the CFTR gene are also assessed by NGS.
+Mutations that fall in low coverage or challenging regions (such as SMPD1 exon 1) and certain deletions, insertions or Indeis may not be assessed by NGS.
+In addition, challenging regions (such as SMHD1 exon 1) and certain deletions, insertions or index may not be assessed by NG5.
+In addition, certain novel mutations in CFTR exon 10 (legacy name, exon 9) may not be detected.

-Targeted NGS Analysis: A targeted NGS approach is used for detection of the TMEM216 c.218G>T mutation causing joubert syndrome 2, the FKTN c.1167dupA mutation causing Walker-Warburg syndrome, and the NEB delExon55 mutation causing amplified and sequenced on a next-generation DNA sequencing platform.
-The resulting normalized read-count frequencies to each of the loci of interest are subsequently utilized to infer copy number.
+Targeted NG5 Analysis: A targeted NG5 approach is used for detection of the TMEM216 c.218G>T mutation causing Joubert syndrome 2, the FKTN c.1167dupA mutation causing Walker-Warburg syndrome, and the NEB delExon55 mutation causing Nemaline Myopathy.
+Analytic sensitivity and specificity for these tests are both ≥99%.